-WHAT WE DO WHAT WE DON'T DO
+WHAT WE DO

 - Pay for performance.
-Tie pay to performance by ensuring that a significant portion of NEO compensation is performance-based and at-risk - Median compensation targets.
+Tie pay to performance by ensuring that a significant portion of NEO compensation is performance-based and - Median compensation targets.
 All compensation elements of our executives are generally targeted at the median of our peer group companies. - PSUs are a substantial portion of LTI.
 PSU grants, tied to our achievement of specified performance measures, comprised approximately 67% of the total value of annual long-term incentive grants made to our NEOs in 2016.
 RSUs comprised the remaining 33%. - Independent compensation consultant.
 The Compensation Committee uses an independent compensation consultant. - Minimal executive perquisites.